 Now, imagine you’ve reached out to some company’s support team and got the following answer:

 Well, this conversation did actually happen when a support representative from Netflix, and a big Star Trek fan decided to mix business with pleasure and talk to a customer as a character from his favorite movie.
 The story got popular on Reddit which led to a trip to Netflix headquarters, a TV interview, and a meeting with William Shatner, who played Captain Kirk in “Star Trek.”

 Really, how cool is this?
-A person working for a video streaming company takes on a persona from a movie and provides the most memorable live chat experience.
+A person working for a video streaming company takes on a character from a movie and provides the most memorable live chat experience.
 “We really allow support agents to be themselves,” Brent Wickens, Netflix’s vice president of global customer support, told The Huffington Post.

 Say what you will about Netflix, but the company is as customer oriented as it gets.
 They build their entire service on collecting customer preferences and personalizing your feed of movies and series as much as possible.

-I told you this story because I think it vividly illustrates how a creative, open customer service oriented culture can make a huge difference.
+This and other examples of customer service orientation vividly illustrate how a creative and open culture can make a huge difference.
 If you put your customers at the head of the table, you can be sure you’re in the right.